refenv/cijoe/docs/source/tasks/index.rst

   - ``doc``: Describe what the task does using multi-line plain-text
   - ``steps``: Ordered list of scripts, to inline-commands, to run

-Descriptions of the content is provided in the following subsections.
+Descriptions of the content are provided in the following subsections.

 .. _sec-resources-tasks-steps: